8 Signs He Didn't Pull Out in Time (And What to Do)

 It’s crucial to discuss this situation and consider options like emergency contraception.

 Remember that the withdrawal method alone isn’t as effective as other birth control methods like condoms or birth control pills.

 What are some pull-out method pregnancy symptoms?

-Pregnancy symptoms following the use of the withdrawal method can be similar to those experienced in any other pregnancy.
+Pregnancy symptoms following the use of the withdrawal method will be similar to those experienced in any other pregnancy.

 Some common symptoms include a missed period, breast tenderness, increased urination, fatigue, and nausea.